Skip to content

 No. You will not receive a W-2 from the VA, and benefits paid under any law administered by VA should not be reported as income to the IRS.

 Yes, all certificate programs require an application.
-Students must apply for the certificate by creating an additional account within the Graduate School’s ApplyYourself application.
+Students must submit an application through the Graduate School’s application portal.
 Contact us for more information.

 The University understands the important role that family members play in the support and success of our veterans.
 The Veterans Resource Center extends its services to those family members in order to assist them in reaching their academic goals.
 Read more about the benefits for family members here.